atlas-cloud-services/ai-agents/README.md

 *   `models.py` (or similar): Pydantic models for API requests/responses and internal data structures.
 *   `requirements.txt`: Python dependencies.
 *   `Dockerfile`: Container build instructions.

+### GMAO Analysis Feedback Loop

+A key feature of the MCP is its ability to facilitate a feedback loop with the GMAO system.
+After an incident is received from GMAO and processed by the Incident Analysis Agent, the MCP can send the analysis results (summary, confidence score, recommended actions, status) back to a configured callback URL in the GMAO system.

+This requires the following:
+*   The GMAO system must expose an endpoint to receive these callback POST requests.
+*   The MCP must be configured with the GMAO's callback URL and an API key for authentication.

+### Environment Variables & Configuration

+Key environment variables for configuring the services (especially the MCP for the feedback loop) include:

+*   **For MCP (`mcp/.env`):**
+    *   `GMAO_WEBHOOK_API_KEY`: API key the MCP expects from the GMAO when receiving initial incidents.
+    *   `INCIDENT_AGENT_URL`: URL of the Incident Analysis Agent (e.g., `http://incident-agent:8003/api/analyze`).
+    *   `GMAO_CALLBACK_URL`: The full URL of the callback endpoint on the GMAO system where MCP should send analysis results (e.g., `http://gmao-backend:8000/api/v1/mcp_callbacks/incident_analysis/`). **Must include a trailing slash if the GMAO system (e.g., Django) requires it.**
+    *   `GMAO_CALLBACK_API_KEY`: The API key that the MCP will send to the GMAO callback endpoint for authentication.
+    *   `MCP_TO_AGENT_TIMEOUT`: Timeout in seconds for requests from MCP to the Incident Analysis Agent (e.g., `630.0`).
+*   **(Other services like `llm-service` and `agents/incident` also have their specific environment variables for LLM endpoints, Redis, MCP registration, etc. Refer to their respective `Dockerfile` or `.env.example` files.)**

+### Shared Docker Network (for Inter-Compose Communication)

+If the GMAO system and the ACS-AI-AGENTS are running in separate `docker-compose` environments but need to communicate (e.g., GMAO sending webhooks to MCP, and MCP sending callbacks to GMAO), they must be connected via a shared Docker network.

+1.  **Create an external network:**
+    ```bash
+    docker network create shared-acs-network
+    ```
+2.  **Configure `docker-compose.yml` in both projects:**
+    *   **Declare the external network:**
+        ```yaml
+        networks:
+          shared-acs-network:
+            external: true
+        ```
+    *   **Connect relevant services (e.g., `mcp` in `acs-ai-agents`, and the GMAO backend service) to this network:**
+        ```yaml
+        services:
+          your-service-name:
+            # ... other service config ...
+            networks:
+              - default # or your app-specific network
+              - shared-acs-network
+        ```
+    This allows services to resolve each other by their container names (e.g., MCP can reach `http://gmao-backend-container-name:port/...` and vice-versa).

 ## Setup & Running (Docker Recommended)